wizardjedi/my-spring-learning/README.md

-# Branch for netty and mysql protocol experiments
+# Simple netty server with mysql greeting from existing server